elliotrock/poc-kafka-totes-pool/readme.md

 To run the docker containers.

 `make build` | `bash build.sh`
-To build, the makefile has the permissions added.
+To build the streams and tables, the makefile has the permissions added.

 `make cli`
 To start the ksqlDB CLI.
 Open a new terminal window for this.

+Once you have build the streams and tables a nice way of running a demo is to run a pull query in `ksqldb-cli` on the final stream `tote_win_bet_race_runners_odds` like;

+`SELECT * FROM tote_win_bet_race_runners_odds WHERE race_id = 0 EMIT CHANGES;`

+This will continously print to console changes to that stream.

+`make play` | `bash play.sh`
+To insert the queries, for demo purpose, the makefile has the permissions added.
+If you

 `make kill`
 To kill the running docker